 It is a dictum in orthopedics that no two fractures are alike.
 Every fracture behaves differently from other.
 In the same part fractured, there could be different types of treatment depending on many factors other than fracture geometry.

-Treatment of fractures takes various things into consideration -age of patient, fracture pattern, type of bone fractured, part of the bone fractured, any other associated injury any chronic problem and sometimes your expectation the treatment.
+Treatment of fractures takes various things into consideration -age of the patient, fracture pattern, type of bone fractured, part of the bone fractured, any other associated injury any chronic problem and sometimes your expectation the treatment.
 We discuss it one by one.

-A displaced fracture would always require closed or open reduction (open reduction is term used to treat the fractures by surgically opening the fracture fragments.
+A displaced fracture would always require closed or open reduction (open reduction is a term used to treat the fractures by surgically opening the fracture fragments.

 Area of the bone fractured